vvekraman/Architecture-Analysis-Siamese-Neural-Networks/README.md

 # Architecture-Analysis-Siamese-Neural-Networks
-Analyzing the impact of Architecture details on the performance of Siamese Neural Networks.
+Analyzing the impact of Architecture details on the performance of Siamese Neural Networks

 # Networks chosen for analysis
 * SigNet